Luteinizing Hormone (Blood)

 This test measures the level of luteinizing hormone (LH) in your blood.

 LH is made by your pituitary gland.
-In women, the pituitary sends out LH during the ovulation part of the menstrual cycle, so that a mature egg is released from the ovaries.
+In women, the pituitary sends out LH during the ovulation part of the menstrual cycle.
+This tells the ovaries to release a mature egg.
 In men, LH causes the testes to make testosterone.

 This test can help find out the cause of fertility problems in both men and women.
-An elevated LH level can help a woman find out the point in her cycle when it's best to try to conceive.
+A higher LH level can help a woman find out the point in her cycle when it's best to try to conceive.

 This test can also help diagnose a pituitary gland disorder.